Emergency Treatment For High Blood Pressure At Home

 Key Takeaways

-- Drink a cup of tea, try to relax, and sit down – these are all steps you can take to reduce high blood pressure in a non-emergency situation.
+• Drink a cup of tea, try to relax, and sit down—these are steps you can take to reduce high blood pressure in a non-emergency situation.

 According to the American Heart Association, high blood pressure, also known as hypertension, is when your blood pressure is too high.

-This results from the force of your blood pushing against the walls of your arteries at a higher rate than normal.
+This is when the force of your blood pushing against the walls of your arteries is too high.

 For most people, their blood pressure readings should be below 120/80 mm Hg.
 Elevated blood pressure is anything higher than that.